trunghjieu2506/tp/docs/UserGuide.md

 ```

 ### Adding a simple bullet loan
+Adds a simple bullet loan to the list, with optional description and return dates.

 **Input sequence:** as shown in the code example

-**Description:** Adds a simple bullet loan to the list, with optional description and return dates.

 **Example:** `add`
 ```